PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Perspectives
 ------------

 A perspective groups views and menu items with a common purpose.
-For example, the `Scene perspective <#scene>`_ provides the views to better design scenes and related assets.
+For example, the `Scene perspective`_ provides the views to better design scenes and related assets.

 `Learn more about perspectives in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-43.htm?cp=0_1_0_15>`_